 You may wonder how giving of your resources will improve your financial health, but this foundation will change you in more ways than one.

-The act of giving changes your relationship with money and with the people around you.
+The act of giving back changes your relationship with money and with the people around you.
 Living generously with an open hand keeps money in the proper perspective for you, and it blesses everyone involved.
 It will move you on the spectrum from selfish to selfless.

 Plus, people who give are generally happier and less stressed because giving actually releases oxytocin in your brain.